Key performance measure 7

 - National Networks for Collaborative Outreach and Uni Connect (previously known as National Collaborative Outreach Programme (NCOP))

-The aggregated spend is then adjusted for inflation cumulatively up to the 2019-20 academic year.
+The aggregated spend is then adjusted for inflation cumulatively up to the 31 March 2021 (using government deflators as of December 2020) and rounded to the nearest pound.

 Get the data